• Test Code:

 Maternal cell rule-out testing will be performed on all prenatal specimens received.
 Please provide maternal blood (or saliva) in addition to the fetal specimen.
 Additional charges apply for the maternal cell rule-out test.

-For routine testing of blood and saliva (or DNA extracted from these specimens), KDL does NOT accept samples from patients within two (2) weeks of a packed cell/platelet transfusion or within four (4) weeks of a whole blood transfusion.
-For extraordinary circumstances, where testing must be performed within the above windows, please contact the laboratory.
+For routine testing of blood, saliva, and buccal swabs (or DNA extracted from them), KDL does NOT accept samples from patients within two (2) weeks of a packed cell/platelet transfusion or within four (4) weeks of a whole blood transfusion.
+For extraordinary circumstances, where testing must be performed within the above windows, please contact our lab.

 Test Performed (Days):